 *** for roasting schedule, shipping, receiving & additional information, please visit out Frequently Asked Questions ***

-SNAP Specialty Coffees has impressed us quite a bit over the last few years.
+We’ve been pretty impressed with SNAP Specialty Coffees over the last few years.
 They’ve exported and dry milled some of our favorite coffees from the Guji Zone, but also own a few washing stations throughout Ethiopia.
-This is the second year we'll be showcasing coffees from their stations in Worka Chelbesa.
-Worka Chelbesa is the highest kebele (village) in the Gedeb municipality, and Gedeb is well-known for producing some of the best coffees in Ethiopia's famous Yirgacheffe region.
+Worka Chelbesa is one of those stations, and we've quickly learned to look forward to this coffee year-after-year.

 For questions about roast and ship details, please visit our FAQ page!